 A manager must generally have the authority to hire or fire employees, or have the ability to offer suggestions and recommendations regarding hiring, firing, advancement, or promotion of other employees with “particular weight” given their suggestions or recommendations.

-Determining whether a manager is properly exempted from overtime requirements requires a fact intensive inquiry into the actual job duties of the employee.
-If your employer asserts that you are a manager and does not pay you overtime, contact the overtime attorneys at Maginnis Law, PLLC at 919.960.1545 for a free consultation regarding your rights.
-Maginnis Law, PLLC is a Raleigh civil litigation firm whose attorneys handle cases throughout Wake County, Cary, Apex, Durham, Vance County, and Henderson.
+Determining whether managers are properly exempted from overtime pay requires a fact intensive inquiry into the actual job duties of the employee.
+If your employer asserts that you are a manager and does not pay you overtime, contact the overtime attorneys at Maginnis Howard.
+Maginnis Howard is a Raleigh civil litigation firm whose attorneys handle cases throughout Wake County, Cary, Apex, Durham, Vance County, and Henderson.
 The firm takes certain wage and hour/overtime cases throughout North Carolina, particularly when groups of workers are involved.
-Contact the firm to discuss your overtime claim today.
+Send a message to our intake team through our contact page or call us at (919) 526-0450.